jhriv/keepalived-POC/README.md

 ### Status:

 Run in a separate terminal.
-Runinng the lynx/curl/nc under `watch` will let you keep a live update.
+Running the lynx/curl/nc under `watch` will let you keep a live update.

 * `sudo ping -f 172.16.1.5`